-As a result of his absolute fluency and supreme proficiency in playing the violin from such a young age Brian has an intimate understanding of the importance of the extremely high level of attention to detail needed to optimise the sound and playability of any instrument and the absolute nessisity of having the correct set-up, while at the same time also very importantly respecting the very soul of each individual instrument, as no two are alike.
+As a result of his absolute fluency and supreme proficiency in playing the violin from such a young age Brian has an intimate understanding of the importance of the extremely high level of attention to detail needed to optimize the sound and play-ability of any instrument and the absolute necessity of having the correct set-up, while at the same time also very importantly respecting the very soul of each individual instrument, as no two are alike.

-Brian respects and takes into account firstly and always the players own wishes, expectations and requests, Understanding the very strong and personal bonds players can have with their own instruments is vital in the process of creating or restoring any Instrument.
+Brian always respects and takes into account the players own wishes, expectations and individual requirements, Understanding the very strong and personal bonds players can have with their own instruments is vital in the process of creating or restoring any Instrument.